gvwilson/sdxpy/src/layout/index.md

    caption="Laying out rows and columns of fixed-size blocks."
 %]

-To save ourselves some work we will derive the classes that know how to do layout from the classes we wrote before.
+To save ourselves some work,
+we will derive the classes that know how to do layout from the classes we wrote before.
 Basic blocks are: